josemanuel22/josemanuel22.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Bayesian Filtering and Deep Learning Methods with a theoretical statistical perspective at Carlos III University of Madrid.
-Previously, I was a Software Engineer working at Devo in the loxcope team and I also worked at the European Southern Observatory as a Data engineer and at CERN Openlab Program.
-My interests verse on Computational Statistics, Deep Learning, Geometric Measure Theory, Dynamical Systems, Scientific Computing and Software Engineering.
-My experience covers languages such as Julia, Python, Java, SQL, JavaScript ; and technologies such as Docker, ANTLR4, Kubernetes, Apache Spark, GIT or C.I. systems.
-In this blog you will find posts mainly on software topics, but also on science and personal-organization.
+I’m currently pursuing a PhD at Carlos III University of Madrid, where I investigate the probabilistic and theoretical foundations of AI and machine learning, with a particular emphasis on Bayesian inference and measure‑theoretic statistics.
+Before academia, I worked as a software engineer on the Loxcope team at Devo, and served as a data engineer at the European Southern Observatory, as well as participating in the CERN Openlab program.
+My interests span computational statistics, deep learning, geometric measure theory, dynamical systems, scientific computing, and software engineering.
+I’m proficient in Julia, Python, Java, SQL, and JavaScript, and have hands‑on experience with Docker, ANTLR4, Kubernetes, Apache Spark, Git, and CI/CD pipelines.

+## Research

+My work centers on the probabilistic and theoretical foundations of AI and machine learning, with a particular emphasis on Bayesian inference and measure‑theoretic statistics.
+Currently, I am developing novel loss functions to enhance the training of deep neural networks.
+I am also expanding my research into rank statistics and their connections with optimal transport theory.

 ## News